Shadcn-Component-Manager/web/README.md

 ### Code Standards

 - Use TypeScript for all new code
-- Follow the existing code style
+- Follow existing code style
 - Add TSDoc comments for functions
 - Write meaningful commit messages
-- Test your changes thoroughly
+- Test changes thoroughly

 ## License